 |1:30 – 2||3D||1D & 2D||3D||1D & 2D||3D||1D & 2D|

 |2:30 – 3||3E||1E||3E||1E||3E||1E|

 Inmates can receive correspondence through the mail – no drop-off mail.
-Envelopes must be clean – no stickers, tape, glitter, glue, smudges, etc. Inmates can send out mail.
-All mail is subject to being read and checked for contraband.
+Envelopes must be clean – no stickers, tape, glitter, glue, smudges, white out, newspaper clippings etc. Inmates can send out mail.
+All mail is subject to being opened, visually scanned and checked for contraband.

 Address the envelope with the inmate's full name, then send to: